tloehr/rlgagent/README.md

 - sir2
 - sir3

-Two hardcoded device groups can also be addressed.
+Three hardcoded device groups can also be addressed:
+- all - All pins.
 - led_all - All LEDs
 - sir_all - All Sirens (Buzzer not included)

-A JSON which turns off the buzzer and then makes it wail two times (75 ms) looks like this:
+A JSON which turns off the buzzer and then makes it sound two times (75 ms) looks like this:

 `{"signal": {buzzer: "off", "2:on,75;off,75"}}`